DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - 4.3.2 Multimedia collaboration
     - There are a variety of new technologies that allow instant organizational collaboration, including smartboards, and products that enhance on-site, hybrid, or virutal meetings
     - Mobile communication apps are a huge market, and will continue to grow, increasing the complexity of mobile security
+    - Most questions that relate to the security of the multimedia collaboration product would be relevant to supporting business objectives.
+This includes the following questions:
+         - 🗞️Does the communication occur across an open protocol or an encrypted tunnel?
+         - 🗞️Does the service use strong authentication techniques?
+Are activities of users audited and logged?
+         - 🗞️What tracking mechanisms are used, can the tracking be disabled?
+         - 🗞️What is the data collected for?
 - 4.3.3 Remote access
     - 4 main types of remote access:
         - 🥑**service specific**: gives users the ability to remotely connect to and manipulate or interact with a single service (e.g. email)